0chain/0chain/code/go/0chain.net/conductor/README.md

 The bug in Ubuntu 18.04 related.
 It relates to docker-credential-secretservice package required by docker-compose and used by docker.
-A docker process (a build, for example) can sometimes fails due to the bug.
+A docker process (a build, for example) can sometimes fail due to the bug.
 Some tests have internal docker builds and can fail due to this bug.

 12. Run blobber tests